art-bazhin/spred/README.md

 console.log(counter()); // 0
 ```

-To set a new value of the writable atom, you need to pass the value as an argument.
+To set a new value of the writable signal, you need to pass the value as an argument.

 ```ts
 /*...*/